parodos-dev/parodos/workflow-service/README.md

 ```

-For convience there is a shell script at the root of the folder that will run this command as well (
+For convenience there is a shell script at the root of the folder that will run this command as well
-start_workflow_service.sh).
+(`start_workflow_service.sh`).

 The 'local' is intended for local testing and runs the application without security (Keycloak managed Oauth2 flow is the
 default).
 Documentation is currently being produced for production grade security configurations.